 Mount Fuji with its 3,776 meters high, is the symbol of Japan, not only for tourists, but also for the Japanese: it’s the sacred place where the Kami of Princess Konohanasakuya resides, and climbing Mount Fuji is one of the experiences that should be done in life.
 It’s a relatively simple climb, which can be faced by everyone with a minimum of preparation and is roughly suitable for everyone.
-But forget the silence and quiet of climbing in the mountains: the climb of Mount Fuji is allowed only two months a year and the 300,000 annual visitors are all concentrated in this timing, so expect to also proceed in a row, especially near the top!
+But forget the silence and quiet of climbing in the mountains: the climb of Mount Fuji is allowed only two months a year and the 300,000 annual visitors are all concentrated in this time, so expect to also proceed in a row, especially near the top!

-Despite the traffic jam and relative ease, climbing Mount Fuji is something magical, an unforgettable experience that will certainly remain in your heart.
-Once at the top you will experience a unique emotion, the feeling of having made it and having somehow achieved something extraordinary.
+Despite the traffic jams and relative ease, climbing Mount Fuji is something magical, an unforgettable experience that will certainly remain in your heart.
+Once at the top, you will experience a unique emotion, the feeling of having made it and having somehow achieved something extraordinary.
 Perhaps it is precisely for this reason that Mount Fuji is a fundamental spiritual place for Japan and Shintoism: there is an inexplicable force that surrounds this mountain and penetrates the hearts of those who face it.

 Climbing Mount Fuji – useful information